Little Chalfont is situated in the county of Buckinghamshire, on the edge of the Chiltern Hills and about 30 miles from central London.

 The present population is around 6000.
 The station is served by London Underground Metropolitan line and by Chiltern Railways resulting in excellent transport to and from London; Marylebone station can be reached in little over 30 minutes.

 The village has a post office and a building society as well as a pharmacy, a Tesco Express and about 30 other shops.
 There are three dental practices, a doctors surgery and an optician.
-There are many places to eat including two Chinese and one Italian restaurant.
-In the village centre is the ‘Sugar Loaf’ bar restaurant.
+There are many places to eat including Chinese, Indian and Italian restaurants.
+The ‘Sugar Loaf’ public house and the White Lion Inn both serve food.

 The Village Hall is centrally positioned next to the library.

-A major local employer is GE Healthcare which took over Amersham PLC.
+A major employer is GE Healthcare with two sites in the village.

-The headquarters of ‘The Entertainer’, a large toy retailer, is situated in the village.
+The head office of ‘The Entertainer’, a large toy retailer, is situated in the village.